gabrielbgsantos/gabrielbgsantos/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to work as a Pentester/Red Team.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to work as a Cybersecurity analyst/Pentester.

 ## Skills